 The key to any relationship is communication.
 It's especially important in the veterinary practice, where lack of communication can literally cost lives.
-Here are some common communication issues (and ways to improve them) in the veterinary practice!
+Here are some common communication issues in the veterinary practice (and ways to improve them).

 1. What do I do now?

-As a technician, it can be frustrating if the Dr. will head for lunch or on an errand without leaving instructions.
+As a technician, it can be frustrating when the vet heads for lunch or on an errand without leaving instructions.
 Am I supposed to give Metronidazole?
 Did he call the owner?
-They didn't write on the flow sheet.
+She didn't write on the flow sheet.
 It's usually impossible to track down the doctor when this happens (Murphy's Law) and the techs are stuck in limbo.
 This can lead to missed treatments and charges.
 Try having lunch time "rounds" where everyone gets updated before they head off for lunch.
-Electronic flow sheets are awesome for this issue too.
+Digital flowsheets are awesome for this issue too.
 The doctor can prescribe "on the go" from anywhere without having to tell the staff instructions in person (the iPad does it for them)!

 3. Paging Dr. Smith

 In the same realm as #1, it can be stressful to have to search the building for a doctor when you need to give them an update.
 If a patient is showing signs of a fever or tachycardia, you want the doctor to know about it ASAP.
-Some clinics have pagers, intercoms, or special telephone systems which can be helpful.
-If you have Smart Flow, make sure to use the Critical Values parameter setting!
+Some clinics have pagers, intercoms, or special telephone systems which can be helpful, but technology is really where it's at!

 5. Back to Front

 Some practices are set up to have receptionists stay up front and other staff in the back treatment areas.
 Other practices have techs who "do it all" including reception duties.
 If there is no overlap, this can lead to updates being lost in translation, or "hoarding" of information.
 There's nothing worse for a receptionist than not knowing what's going on with a patient when their owner is calling for an update or walking in to pick up their pet.
 Having to track down other staff members and get instructions and/or billing info is inefficient and time consuming.
-Our new and improved whiteboard now has a "Tasks" section so the receptionist can quickly check what's been done and what is yet to be completed, and when the patient is ready to go.
+Digital whiteboards allow the receptionist to quickly check what's been done, what is yet to be completed, and when the patient is ready to go.

 6. I have an idea!

 Two heads are better than one.
 Most employees want their clinic to thrive.
-Your staff will have ideas with how to improve things in the hospital.
-New way of sending of out reminders?
-New and improved cleaning routine?
+Your staff probably has tons of ideas for how to improve things in the hospital.
+New way of sending out reminders?
+Improved cleaning routine?
+Ideas for a digital clinic newsletter?
 Great!
 Listen to these ideas and take them to heart.
-It means a lot to your staff that they are heard!
+It means a lot to your staff that they are heard.
 Regular staff meetings are a must, as they keep everyone on track and on the same page regarding protocols.
-This is especially important for new staff!
+This is especially important for new staff.
 Provide snacks or lunch and make the meetings fun!
-This ia a great opportunity to go through the "Thank you" bucket and acknowledge the do-gooders!
+This is a great opportunity to go through the "Thank you" bucket and acknowledge the do-gooders!

 Hopefully this gives you some ideas with how to improve staff communication in your practice.
 Do you have any tips or tricks to improve this issue?
 We'd love to hear them in the comments section below!